Sinhala Achcharu or Sinhala Pickle

 All the ingredients should be crisp to the crunch.

 7.Transfer the mustard paste into a glass bowl and add sea salt, white sugar and chilli powder.
-Mix well.
+Add any left over vinegar from par boiling the vegetables and Mix well.

 8.Add all the parboiled ingredients into the bowl and mix thoroughly.
 Check for seasoning.